Overview

 Quick decision guide

-- You're building a production application
+Use Structured Outputs if:- You’re building a production application

 - You need guaranteed field presence and types